 - 3.7 Intradepartmental Transfers.
 Employees may be transferred within their respective departments upon recommendation of the Department Director provided the employee possesses the qualifications of the position to which they are being transferred.
 The transfer probationary period may be waived at the discretion of the Department Director and all benefits will continue to accrue. - 3.8 Interdepartmental Transfers or Promotions.
 Employees may be transferred or promoted to a different department within the City by applying for consideration when a position is announced.
 The transfer shall be considered a new appointment within the pay range assigned to the position and probationary period may be waived at the discretion of the Department Director.
 No loss of employee benefits based on longevity will occur. - 3.9 Emergency Appointments.
-In an emergency that threatens life or property, the Department Director with City Manager approval may, without complying with the provisions of the Personnel Regulations concerning appointments, employ, for not more than thirty (30) calendar days, such persons as are necessary to meet the emergency. - 3.10 Temporary Appointments.
+In an emergency that threatens life or property, the Department Director with City Manager approval may, without complying with the provisions of the Personnel Regulations concerning appointments, employ, for not more than thirty (30) calendar days, such persons as are necessary to meet the emergency.
+In the event of an Emergency or Disaster Declaration, the Department Director with City Manager approval may hire persons as are necessary to meet the emergency with no limit of 30 days. - 3.10 Temporary Appointments.
 In cases of special projects, seasonal activities or other situations necessitating employment for six months or less, the Department Director with Personnel Director approval may make a temporary appointment.
 Upon Personnel Director approval temporary appointed employees returning to employment after two consecutive seasons with at least 1040 hours in the same or like position with the City may be given a step increase within the particular pay range established for the position.
 Temporary appointed employees shall not receive leave accrual, shift differential or other benefits.
 No temporary appointed employee shall remain on temporary status for a period of longer than six consecutive months without approval of the City Manager.
 Temporary appointed employees are at will employees. - 3.11 Casual Appointments.
 Casual appointments are made when the need for an employee's services is on an intermittent as needed basis over a longer period of time.
 Employees who have been casually appointed are at will.
 These casual appointed employees shall not receive leave accrual, shift differential or other benefits. - 3.12 Casual Jail Officer Appointments.
 Casual Jail Officer appointments are made when the need for an employee's services is on a regular basis, but hours are not on a regular and continuing schedule of 20, 24 or 28 hours per work week.
-A Casual Jail Officer can work more than 30 hours in one week to cover the standard jail schedule shifts, but will not work more than 60 hours in any two-week period. - 3.13 Part-Time Appointments.
+A Casual Jail Officer can work more than 30 hours in one week to cover the standard jail schedule shifts, but will not work more than 60 hours in any two-week period.

+3.13 Part-Time Appointments.
 Part-time appointed employees are hired to work on a regular and continuing schedule of 20, 24 or 28 hours per work week.
-When a part-time employee is made a full-time employee without a break in service, credit shall be given for the service when computing duration of probation only.
-For purposes of calculating benefits, the part-time appointed employee's date of hire date will be the day the employee accepted a full-time position.
+When a part-time employee is made a full-time employee without a break in service, credit shall be given for the service.
+For purposes of calculating benefits;

+PERS: The part-time appointed employee's date of hire date will be the day the employee accepted a full-time position.